Having a zero waste business mindset is becomingly increasingly crucial.

 Going zero waste does NOT mean that you have to stop generating waste immediately.

-Being a zero waste business also does NOT mean that your company cannot generate more waste than can fit into a glass mason jar.
+Being a zero waste business also does NOT mean that your company cannot generate more waste than you can fit into a glass mason jar.
 We’ve all seen those zero waste lifestyle photos.

 This misconception about what zero waste means could be holding some back from reaping the benefits of being a zero waste business.
 Remember, zero waste is very achievable with realistic goals that YOU can set and achieve through gradual shifts in mindset and action.